quyhoang/CamDesign/README.md

 - Machining process visualization
 - Effortless cam profile data transfer for CAD model generation
 - Utilizing modified sinusoidal characteristic curves
-- Rapid cam validity verification
+- Rapid cam system verification
 - In-depth cam motion simulation with detailed data at each rotational angle to ensure the manufactured cam delivers the expected motion
-- Simple syntax
+- Intuitive syntax and user-friendly design (implemented through Matlab OOP)
-- Easy to use (the program is written with Matlab OOP)
 - Free (can be used with Matlab online)

 ## Functionality